dsccommunity/xPSDesiredStateConfiguration/README.md

 The high quality, supported version of this module is available as [PSDscResources](https://github.com/PowerShell/PSDscResources).

+This module is automatically tested using PowerShell 5.1 on servers running Windows 2012 R2 and Windows 2016, and is expected to work on other operating systems running PowerShell 5.1.
+While this module may work with PowerShell versions going back to PowerShell 4, there is no automatic testing performed for these versions, and thus no guarantee that the module will work as expected.

 This project has adopted the
 [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the